publiclab/publiclab-archive/notes/Ligon/11-06-2013/some-simple-additions-for-the-new-spectroscope-camera.md

 ---
-title: Some simple additions for the new spectroscope camera
+title: 'Some simple additions for the new spectroscope camera'
 tagnames: spectrometer, first-time-poster
 author: Ligon
 path: /notes/Ligon/11-06-2013/some-simple-additions-for-the-new-spectroscope-camera.md